nodejs/node/doc/api/http2.md

 * {string}

 The request method as a string.
 Read-only.
-Example:
-`'GET'`, `'DELETE'`.
+Examples: `'GET'`, `'DELETE'`.

 #### request.rawHeaders
 <!-- YAML